 “We know this is challenging and stressful for students and their families and can cause financial and other hardships,” Burwell wrote.
 “American University will work with students to provide support to facilitate this transition.”

-But as coronavirus related deaths continue to rapidly multiply around the world, AU senior Andrew Laureti said he thinks we should look at the bigger picture of it all.
+But as Coronavirus-related deaths continue to rapidly multiply around the world, Laureti said he thinks we should look at the bigger picture of it all.